'The Joshua Tree' album lyrics by U2

 The Joshua Tree sold over 30 million albums and the songs With Or Without and Where the Streets Have No Name are played at every single concert as the fans have been known to riot if they are not played!

-When U2 played it in Auckland in 2010 it was dedicated to the miners of the Pike River Mine Disaster.
+When U2 played it in Auckland in 2010 it was dedicated to the deceased miners of the Pike River Mine Disaster.

 No comments: